 Growth: There’s only so much fun in standing still (figuratively) and doing the same thing over and over again in a decades-long career.
 So these jobs also offer ample room for personal and professional growth.

 Notice we didn’t look at things like education or training required.
-That’s because a lot of fun jobs do come with prerequisites—but if it seems like a cool job to you, you probably won’t be deterred by the extra steps that come with it.
+That’s because a lot of fun jobs do come with prerequisites and if it seems like a cool job in your eyes, you probably won’t be deterred by the extra steps that come with it.

 In fact, those might seem like just as much fun.
 (If you’re looking for a role that requires little work on your part, either when applying or on the job, check out our list of easy jobs that pay well.)

 Other barometers you can use when considering whether a job pays “well” are the average annual wage in your state, city, or industry.
 The following jobs are ranked in order of average annual salary.

-Average salary: $58,580
+Average salary: $68,680

-There’s so much satisfaction that comes with being a dietician or nutritionist because you get to help clients grow healthier and achieve their goals along the way.
-Dieticians provide tips on how a person can change their diet to lose weight or help them create a meal plan that won’t exacerbate a pre-existing health problem, such as diabetes or high cholesterol.
+There’s so much satisfaction that comes with being a dietician or nutritionist because you get to help clients grow healthier.
+Dieticians provide tips on how a person can change their diet to reach a certain goal or treat a pre-existing health problem, such as diabetes or high cholesterol.
+You need at least a degree in nutritional science or a related field, as well as natural communication skills to talk sympathetically and honestly to patients.

-Average salary: $64,650
+Average salary: $70,600

 The adults who wanted to be vets when they were kids may find zoology to be a great alternative.
 Zoologists and wildlife biologists study animals of various locales and species—either in their natural habitats or in captivity—and promote their growth and safety.
 Like many other scientific fields, this may require a master’s or PhD.

-Average salary: $69,452
+Average salary: $70,768

-The job has a fairly high stress tolerance ranking compared to some of the other roles on this list, but is marked as a “Bright Outlook,” which according to O*NET indicates it’s “expected to grow rapidly in the next several years”—meaning it’s likely to provide you with plenty of opportunities to move up and around.
+If you love solving puzzles or sketching out stories and characters, you may enjoy being a video game designer.
+The job has a fairly high stress tolerance ranking compared to some of the other roles on this list.
+However, it’s marked as a “Bright Outlook,” which according to O*NET indicates it’s “expected to grow rapidly in the next several years.”
+This means this role is likely to provide you with plenty of opportunities to move up and around.

-Average salary: $71,890
+Average salary: $76,210

-Average salary: $76,530
+Average salary: $78,980

 Did you spend elementary school dreaming about saving the whales or rescuing our planet?
 If you’re passionate about the environment, a career as an environmental scientist could be the path for you.
 These STEM professionals study environmental conditions and use their knowledge to improve conditions for the natural world and human beings.

-Average salary: $98,950
+Average salary: $99,060

-Average salary: $82,680
+Average salary: $87,740

 To become an audiologist, you need to study for a doctorate and obtain a license to practice.
 But once you do, you’re in for a career that’s challenging and rewarding.
 Audiologists diagnose patients’ hearing-related problems and fit them with hearing aids.
 They might also help conduct research in the field.

-Average salary: $80,840
+Average salary: $84,380

-Average salary: $82,480
+Average salary: $83,952

-Biostatisticians crunch numbers to analyze and better understand the results of biological research or other natural processes—for example, if a popular new drug is working or what kind of impact a new medical device might have.
+Biostatisticians crunch numbers to analyze and better understand the results of biological research or other natural processes.
+For example, if a popular new drug is working or what kind of impact a new medical device might have.
 It’s the perfect role for someone who wants to bridge their passions for math and science.

-Average salary: $87,480
+Average salary: $92,580

 Despite what you might’ve learned in high school science class, a geologist does a lot more than look at rocks all day long.
 They also examine and predict the earth’s movement, studying the effects it has—earthquakes, volcanic eruptions, landslides, and floods included.
 The amount of time spent in the field may resonate with aspiring explorers.

-Average salary: $85,990
+Average salary: $88,770

 Much like a geologist, a hydrologist spends a lot of time in the field.
-But rather than studying the movement and makeup of rocks, they’re looking at the way water moves across the Earth.
+However, rather than studying the movement and makeup of rocks, they’re looking at the way water moves across the Earth.
 This knowledge can help them solve major issues in areas where water quality or water levels are low.

-Average salary: $85,730
+Average salary: $88,350

-It’s all about flavor for food technologists: They research and analyze everything we eat and figure out ways to make it taste better and last longer in storage.
+It’s all about flavor for food technologists.
+They research and analyze everything we eat and figure out ways to make it taste better and last longer in storage.
 They’re also responsible for ensuring that products pass the sanitation requirements set by the government and maintain their nutritional content.
 All these requirements might seem stressful to some but fun for foodies who excelled in chemistry class.

-Average salary: $88,900
+Average salary: $90,880

 Average salary: $89,990

-Average salary: $93,391
+Average salary: $95,770

 Robotics or mechanical engineers design and support the development of equipment, cars, and other crucial tech.
 In other words, they get to build really cool things that help people work and live better.
 If you’re fascinated by how things get made or fantasize about building solutions for everyday problems, a bachelor’s degree may be enough to break into this industry.

-Average salary: $95,390
+Average salary: $99,580

-Make money while helping people manage theirs!
+As a personal financial advisor, you can make money while helping people manage theirs.
 Financial advisors, consultants, and planners regularly tap their knowledge in tax and investment strategies, insurance, real estate, and other areas and often interact with unique clientele.
+This role is perfect for those who love talking about money, creating budget spreadsheets for themselves and family members, and following investment trends on TikTok.

-Average salary: $99,550
+Average salary: $100,730

-Average salary: $100,140
+Average salary: $104,100

 Builders and creatives may find themselves drawn to this innovative, hands-on profession.
 A bachelor’s degree in engineering or materials science will be your ticket into the field, although you could get in with a related specialization.

-Average salary: $82,210
+Average salary: $84,300

-Average salary: $105,180
+Average salary: $106,500

-Average salary: $112,000
+Average salary: $120,360

-Average salary: $132,360
+Average salary: $138,080

-They design, research, build, develop, or test these products, and their creations could end up in the hands of commercial users, scientists, military officials, or other industrial workers.
-If you’ve always loved taking things apart, figuring out how they work, and imagining ways to make them better, this is the path for you.
+Computer hardware engineers help in the creation of computer-related equipment, such as processors and memory disks.
+They design, research, build, develop, or test these products.
+Their creations could end up in the hands of commercial users, scientists, military officials, or other industrial workers.

-Average salary: $139,410
+Average salary: $128,940

 Average pay: $200/hr